h4110w33n/coinmetrics/docs/api_ref.rst

 =============
 The Coin Metrics API provides discovery mechanisms, network, exchange, and asset data via a direct JSON REST API.
 This module acts as a client interface.

-The :ref:`base` and :ref:`community` APIs are available to all users without an API key.
+The :ref:`base` and :ref:`timeseries` APIs are available to all users without an API key.
 The :ref:`pro` API does require an API key that is only obtainable though `CM Network Data Pro`_.

 .. _CM Network Data Pro: https://coinmetrics.io/cm-network-data-pro/